Homeowner’s Resources

 Hose Bibs

-• Turn off the water to all outside hose bibs at the interior shut-off valve.
+• Turn off the water to outside hose bibs at the interior shut-off valve.

 Heat

-• Replace filters in the furnace and humidifier (if applicable).
+• Replace filters in the furnace and humidifier.

-• Clear debris from around outdoor HVAC units.
+• Remove debris from around outdoor HVAC units.

 Sump Pump